Lake Assal, Djibouti - Things to Do in Lake Assal

 Top Things to Do in Lake Assal

-Float in the hypersaline water
+Floating in the hypersaline waters

-Sunset from the panoramic ridge
+Sunset from the western ridge

 Getting There